petruisfan/boopup/README.md

 Bootstrap Popups
 ---

-This is a reimplementation of the browser popups: alert, confirm and (TODO) prompt, using bootstrap modals.
+This is a reimplementation of the browser popups: alert, confirm and prompt, using bootstrap modals.

 Instructions for using: